scaleoutsean/solidfire-windows/README.md

 - Re-check Hyper-V Live Migration settings - make sure iSCSI and Management networks have lowest preference for Live Migration
 - You may want to make sure that SMB3 works if you set Hyper-V to use it for Live Migration (refer to various Windows documentation)
 - If you have only [Gen 2](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v) VMs, you may create SolidFire volumes with 4kB rather than emulated 512b sectors (`-Enable512e:$False`).
 Potentially consolidate Gen 1 VMs on a handful of dedicated volumes with 512 byte emulation

+### WSL

+- In WSL from 2024 and later, you may use `wsl --manage <distro> --set-sparse true` to enable automatic storage space reclaim

 ### Automation

 - Deploy SolidFire PowerShell Tools for Windows on your management VM.
 It is recommended to use SolidFire PowerShell Tools for Microsoft PowerShell 5.1: `Install-Module -Name SolidFire  -Scope CurrentUser`.
 If PowerShell 6 (or 7) is desired, consider using PowerShell Tools 1.6 (download from NetApp Support Site > Tools section as that version is not in PowerShell Gallery)